Scout24/aws-lambda-configurer/README.md

 ## External configurations

-Since the lambda-description is limited to 256 chars this module supports resolving the config from external locations.
+Since the lambda-description is limited to 256 chars, this module supports resolving the config from external locations.
 To enable this, the configuration may contain a field `_lookup` which allows to define those lookups.
-Any external configuration will be merged with the default one and the `_lookup` field get removed.
+Any external configuration will be merged with the default one and the `_lookup` field gets removed.
 During the merge all existing fields get overridden too.

 ### S3